cassilup/angular-i18n-ngx-translate/README.md

 ### 13. Enjoy! 😎

+---
-> **Note**: You can find the final version of the code in this tutorial in this repository. 👍
+*You can find the final version of the code for this tutorial in this repository.* 👍